William Henry Harrison

-Harrison returned to private life in North Bend, Ohio, until he was nominated as one of several Whig Party nominees for president in the 1836 presidential election; he was defeated by Democratic vice president Martin Van Buren.
-Four years later, the party nominated him again, with John Tyler as his running mate, under the campaign slogan "Tippecanoe and Tyler Too".
-Harrison defeated Van Buren in the 1840 presidential election, making him the first of only two Whigs to be elected to the presidency, the other being Zachary Taylor.
+Harrison returned to private life in Ohio until he was one of four Whig Party nominees in the 1836 U.S. presidential election, which he lost to Democrat Martin Van Buren.
+In the 1840 presidential election, the party nominated him again, with John Tyler as his running mate, under the campaign slogan "Tippecanoe and Tyler Too", and Harrison defeated Van Buren.
 Just three weeks after his inauguration, Harrison fell ill and died days later.
-After resolution of an ambiguity in the constitution regarding succession to the powers and duties of the office, Tyler became president.
-At 68, Harrison was the oldest person to assume the American presidency until Ronald Reagan took office in 1981 at 69.
-Harrison is often omitted in historical presidential rankings due to his brief tenure, with the rankings where he is ranked placing him significantly below average.
-However, he is remembered for his Indian entreaties, and also his inventive election campaign tactics.
+After resolution of an ambiguity in the constitution regarding succession, Tyler became president.
+Harrison is remembered for his Indian treaties, and also his inventive election campaign tactics.
+He is often omitted in historical presidential rankings due to the brevity of his tenure.